dfsp-spirit/anonsurfer/README.md

 # anonsurfer
-Anonymization of freesurfer recon-all output based on metadata dropping and defacing -- in parallel.
+Anonymization of [FreeSurfer](http://freesurfer.net/) recon-all output based on metadata dropping and defacing -- in parallel.

 **IMPORTANT: This pipeline will alter the FreeSurfer output data, e.g., overwrite voxels in brain volumes and change metadata in files like brain labels.
 You should only run it on a backup copy of your data that you want to anonomize.
 NEVER run this on your original data!**